 It is an expectation from the National Curriculum that children should be able to rapidly recall their times tables up to 12 x 12 by the end of Year 4.
 If children are still working on this, then we would recommend practising little and often.
 'Hit the Button' is a great app to help with this.

 Children will be given a book from the school's Accelerated Reading (AR) scheme.
 This book is chosen carefully and pitched at the appropriate level for your child so they understand what they are reading and can therefore progress in their learning.
-It is an expectation that children read their AR book at home at least 4 times a week.
+It is an expectation that children read at home 5 times a week.
 This should be recorded in their journal and signed by an adult to confirm that this homework has been completed each week.
 Journals are checked weekly by the teaching assistants and merits are given for regular readers.

 Children will be given a list of 10 spellings on Monday to learn over the week ready for a test of Friday.
 The children are aiming for at least 6 out 10 each week.
 Little and often helps to learn spellings.